 - our awareness and activation campaigns

-- the delivery of coaching programs for those teams and workplaces who are unable to afford it.
+- the delivery of programs for those teams and workplaces who are unable to afford it.

-100% of all profits we make will be targeted at funding advanced mental health research, front-line mental health services and suicide prevention organizations, and our innovation and development programs.
+100% of all profits will be targeted at funding advanced mental health research, front-line mental health services and suicide prevention organizations, and our innovation and development programs.

 25% of the profits we distribute will be donated to support front-line mental health services in developing countries.